ZheMann/vcmi/README.md

 Bash files to evaluate the ConstrainedNet on e.g. HPC Peregrine can be found in `constrained_net/bash/frames`.

 ## Experiment 2.
 Patches - Training
 Script `constrained_net/train/train.py` can be executed to train the ConstraindNet.
 Make sure to set the params `--height` and `--width` to the patch size in order to change the input size of the network.
 Bash files to train the ConvNet and ConstrainedNet on e.g. HPC Peregrine can be found in `constrained_net/bash/patches/*`.

+Use param `--model_name` to set the name of your model.
 To continue training from a saved model, specify the path to the particular model by using `--model_path`.

 ## Experiment 2.
 Patches - Predicting
 To create patch and video predictions, the same steps are used as for experiment 1.
 Bash files to evaluate the ConstrainedNet on e.g. HPC Peregrine can be found in `constrained_net/bash/patches`.